Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/console/workbench-index.md

 - Click yellow arrow to find more items,
 - Click `Unpin` button to remove the favorite bar from page.

-Also, click the favorite menu in menu bar when top favorite bar is not pinned, the following also can exactly the same thing as it at top,
+Also, click the favorite menu in menu bar when top favorite bar is not pinned, the following also can do the same thing as it at top,

 ![Favorite Button](images/favorite-button.png)